realworldocaml/book/en/interfacing-with-C.md

 ## Interfacing with C

-Now that you understand the runtime structure of the garbage collector, interfacing with C libraries is actually pretty simple.
-OCaml defines an `external` keyword that maps OCaml functions to a C symbol.
-That C function will be passed the arguments with the C `value` type which corresponds to the memory layout for OCaml values described earlier.
+Now that you understand the runtime structure of the garbage collector, you can interface it with C.  OCaml defines an `external` keyword that maps OCaml functions to a C symbol.
+When the function is invoked from OCaml, the C function will be called with the OCaml function arguments using their native `value` representation.
+This corresponds to the memory layout for OCaml values described earlier.

-### Getting started with a "Hello World" C binding
+### A "Hello World" C binding

 Let's define a simple "Hello World" C binding to see how this works.
 First create a `hello.ml` that contains the external declaration: